groboclown/p4ic4idea/docs/dev/README.md

 be written so that it's easily testable.
 Some actions, like reading from the system properties, should be delegated to helper classes to make unit testing easy.

+Behavior that directly depends upon the core IDE behavior is still not well tested, due to reluctance to use heavyweight Idea test cases.
+Currently, where this is used in test cases, it is simulated.
+This is a half measure, as it doesn't guarantee that future versions of the IDE will continue to behave that way.